 - Develop the skills you need to work in costume and wardrobe supervision, music video design and styling, and museums and heritage events.

 - Learn how to analyse and interpret scripts to design costumes that align with characters and their stories.

-- Learn practical skills in costume design, as well as get to grips with the history and culture surrounding this craft.
+- Learn practical skills in costume design and get to grips with the history and culture surrounding this craft.

 This is for you if...